Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Use most any ESPxyz here.
 Standardizing with ESP32 keeps my life simple, if inelegant.

-- Add a white Ailkin USB power adapter and some velcro tape to the assembly and plug it in.
+- Add a white AILKIN USB power adapter and some velcro tape to the assembly and plug it in.

 	- The blue LED is easily visible when motion is detected.

 - Software for the PIR sensor is at https://github.com/Bobbo117/Cellular-IoT-Monitor/blob/main/src/AmbientAP/AmbientAP.ino .
--

 	-  Enable HA so that it will communicate with home assistant or an alternative destnation.

 	-  Use CASA_1 ID 4 (kitchen), 5 (bathroom), and 6 (bathroom2) for up to three PIR sensors.